U.S. doctors offer hope and healing to Syria's "lost generation"

 He waits for hours with his mother, Azizah, hoping for treatment for an unbearable pain in his back and stomach.

-"When they checked on me, they directly knew what I had," he said, emerging with a smile from a series of consultations and blood tests.
+"When they checked on me, they directly knew what I had," he said a few days ago, emerging with a smile from a series of consultations and blood tests.
 "I feel that the American doctors [are] better than Arabian doctors … because they have more knowledge."

-Zakaria is one of over 1,600 patients seen be treatment is one of over 700 consultations being SAMS in Lebanon during the week.
-In total, the doctors perform over 220 surgeries ranging from tonsillectomies to pacemaker fittings.
+Zakaria is one of over 1,600 patients seen during 700 SAMS consultations in Lebanon during the week.
+In total, the doctors perform over 220 surgeries ranging from tonsillectomies to pacemaker fittin

 "There are a lot of communicable diseases — typhoid fever, skin diseases, scabies, a lot of infectious diseases that go on because of the unsanitary conditions," said Mufaddal Hamadeh, 57, who runs a hematology-oncology practice in the south Chicago suburbs.